pyrocms/pyrocms-docs/content/developers/addons/developing-field-types/methods.md

 ### pre\_output\_plugin<span>($input, $params, $row_slug)</span>

 <p>Sometimes you need to return multiple pieces of data for a single field.
 For instance, the image field returns separate variable for the image filename, the full path, the mime type, and more.
-If you do return an array of variables using pre_output_plugin, they can be accessed like this:</p>
+If you do return an array of variables using `pre_output_plugin`, they can be accessed like this:</p>

     {{ noparse }}{{ field_slug:array_key }}{{ /noparse }}

 <p>This is only really needed on the plugin side, however, as on the back end you just need one string that represents the data point in your table (which is what <strong>pre_output</strong> can be used for).</p>

-<p>The pre\_output\_plugin method takes the following parameters:</p>
+<p>The `pre_output_plugin` method takes the following parameters:</p>

 <table cellpadding="0" cellspacing="0" class="docs_table">
  <thead>